 Finally, I was lucky enough to find my first job on a superyacht in such a short time.

 What’s your best memory as a yacht stewardess?

 I have two favourite memories:

-First one can seem pretty vain but it was when I got my first charter tip and was able to walk into Louis Vouitton and buy a bag!
-(Never thought I would be able to do that).
+First one can seem pretty vain but it was when I got my first charter tip and was able to walk into Louis Vouitton and buy a handbag!

-Second was when I met my biggest idol when she charted our yacht for ten days.
+Second, when I met my biggest idol.
+She charted our yacht for ten days.